Key Drivers of an Attractive Business

 There are a lot of businesses operating, but few quality businesses.
 A lot of businesses are started to provide an income to the owner and after that, there is little cash retained to grow and support the business – generally in a case like that, the business is worth more to that owner than to anyone else.

-Receiving a premium valuation for your business is dependent on the business itself.
+Receiving a premium business valuation is dependent on the business itself..
 A quality business that will attract more interest from buyers if it has the following characteristics:

 - History of consistent, if not growing earnings.
 This is a bit subjective and margins vary widely industry to industry, but the business should generate sufficient cash flow to adequately cover all of its obligations and maintenance or growth capital requirements for the upcoming year.
 Now every industry is unique and industry wide shocks will occur, but generally an earnings chart that is “up and to the right” is preferable.